sartura/generic-ubus-yang-modules/README.md

 * generic-ubus-sip.yang
 * generic-ubus-system.yang

-# How to write an ubus specific YANG module
+# How to write a ubus-specific YANG module
-This section is related to how to write an ubus specific YANG module that is able to be read with the [generic ubus plugin](). <!-- TODO add link -->
+This section is related to writing a ubus-specific YANG module that can be read with the [generic ubus plugin](). <!-- TODO add link -->

-There are a set of rules that need to be met when writing an ubus specific YANG module for state data representation.
+A set of rules needs to be met when writing a ubus-specific YANG module for state data representation.
 The rules are as follows:
-* root container needs to be the same name as the module; but module name is has no predefined naming conventions,
+* root container needs to be the same name as the module; but the module name has no predefined naming conventions,
 * sibling child container of the root container represent the ubus object methods and need to have the same name as the ubus object methods,